-Krazy glue is a CA glue brand owned and manufactured by Elmer’s.
+Krazy Glue is a cyanoacrylate (Super Glue) glue brand owned and manufactured by Elmer’s.
 Originally launched in 1973, Krazy Glue has become a household name in America, but does the brand live up to the hype?

-Since 1973, Krazy Glue have been competing with the giants of the cyanoacrylate glue industry, and have become a household name in North America.
+Since 1973, Krazy Glue has been competing with the giants of the cyanoacrylate glue industry and has become a household name in North America.

-Krazy Glue offers all of the incredible strength and versatility of CA glue, with several useful variations to make it easier to use.
+Krazy Glue offers all of the incredible strength and versatility of CA glue, but with several additional useful variations that make it easier to use.

 Pros and Cons: